Print

 Description

 Pickled red onions are an essential in my kitchen!
 They take just a few minutes to prepare and add wonderful flavor to just about any dish.
 Use a heat-safe glass container with a lid—a mason jar works great.
-For this recipe, I used a half-pint mason jar (which is 1 cup), but you can easily double it for a bigger batch.
+For this recipe, I used a pint mason jar.

 Ingredients